krlw/pmb-scraper/README.md

   QUERY_ID, PARAM_1, VALUE_1, PARAM_2, VALUE_2, ...
 ```

+  // TODO

 ### 3.2 Configuring queries.csv with the help of query-creation-helper.rb

   The query creation helper only reads the proc ids from the firsts row of the
   queries.csv.
 It them visits all the

+  // TODO